 Because pharmacies have such an extensive footprint in Philadelphia, they provide a convenient option for many residents.
-Five large retail pharmacy chains, including Rite Aid, Walgreens, Acme, ShopRite, and Walmart have enrolled as COVID-19 vaccine providers and are currently offering vaccination services at numerous locations throughout the city to persons age 75 and older.
-Two additional pharmacy chains will begin vaccinating in the first two weeks of March.
-In addition, nine independent pharmacies, some with multiple locations, have enrolled as vaccine providers, and PDPH is working with more than 70 additional pharmacy sites to enroll them as vaccine providers.
+Eight large retail pharmacy chains, including Rite Aid, Walgreens, CVS, Acme, ShopRite, Giant, Sam's Club, and Walmart have enrolled as COVID-19 vaccine providers and are currently offering vaccination services at numerous locations throughout the city to persons age 65 and older.
+In addition, 20 independent pharmacies, some with multiple locations, have enrolled as vaccine providers, and PDPH is currently working with more than 21 additional pharmacy sites to enroll them as vaccine providers, as of March 22.